-Factbox: How much Greece owes to international creditors
+FACTBOX: How much Greece owes to international creditors

 Here is a breakdown of the country's foreign debt stock:

-IMF - Greece was promised a total of 48.1 billion euros by the global lender, of which 16.3 billion is still to come by March 2016 if Athens successfully completes the second program.
-It has serviced and repaid loans on time up to this month, when it used an obscure IMF provision to bundle together four payments totaling 1.6 billion euros, due to be paid by the end of June.
+IMF - Greece was promised a total of 48.1 billion euros by the IMF, of which 16.3 billion was still to come by March 2016 if Athens successfully completed the second economic adjustment programme.
+It had serviced and repaid loans on time up to this month, when it used an obscure IMF provision to bundle together four payments totalling 1.6 billion euros for payment by the end of June.
 The older IMF loans carry an interest rate of 3.5 percent, higher than the euro zone rescue fund charges.

-ECB - The euro zone's central bank holds Greek government bonds worth 19.8 billion euros at face value, of which 6.7 billion mature in July and August, posing a severe redemption or refinancing challenge for Greece.
-In addition, national central banks in the Eurosystem hold 7.2 billion euros in Greek bonds.
-The ECB has also authorized 110 billion euros in emergency liquidity assistance for Greek banks from the Greek central bank, some of it secured on collateral in Greek government bonds.
+ECB - The ECB owns roughly 18 billion euros of Greek bonds, which would probably be worth a fraction of their face value should the country leave the euro zone, with 6.7 billion euros maturing in July and August.

+Beyond a default on Greece's national debt, any exit of Greece from the euro zone would lumber the European Central Bank with a huge bill for lost credit.
+ECB President Mario Draghi recently said that Greek banks had tapped 118 billion euros of central bank liquidity.
+That includes 89 billion in what is known as Emergency Liquidity Assistance (ELA).
+That remains the responsibility of the country's central bank but only if Greece stays in the euro.
+Were it to leave, the bill would rebound on other euro countries, including Germany.

+In addition about 45 billion euros of banknotes in Greece represents another liability, being a claim that the wider Eurosystem of central banks would be obliged to honour.

 THE EURO ZONE - Euro zone governments gave Greece 52.9 billion euros in bilateral loans under the first bailout agreed in 2010, known as the Greek Loan Facility.
-Under the second bailout agreed in 2012, Athens has received 141.8 billion euros from the euro zone's financial rescue fund and is due a further 1.8 billion euros by the end of this month if it meets the reform conditions.
+Under the second bailout agreed in 2012 Athens has so far received 141.8 billion euros from the euro zone's financial rescue fund.
+It had been due a further 1.8 billion euros by June 30 if it met conditions but barring major surprises that is off the table.

-Of the main euro zone member states, Germany's exposure for the two bailouts totals 57.23 billion euros, France's is 42.98 billion, Italy's is 37.76 billion and Spain's 25.1 billion.
+Of the biggest euro zone members, Germany's exposure for the two bailouts totals 57.23 billion euros, France's is 42.98 billion, Italy's is 37.76 billion and Spain's 25.1 billion.
 That is in addition to their contributions to the IMF loans, commensurate with their respective quotas in the global lender.

-(Reporting by Alexander Saeedy; Writing by Paul Taylor, editing by David Evans)
+(Reporting by Alexander Saeedy and John O'Donnell; Writing by Paul Taylor; Editing by Alastair Macdonald)